Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_bomberman_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_bomberman_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_bomberman_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_bomberman_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_bomberman_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## Boo!
 Allows dead players to scare their target and make them drop their weapon